-We examined Prosperity, YP/Synn, and SYSCO's cost data and determined that our quarterly cost methodology is not warranted.
-Therefore, we have applied our standard methodology of using annual average costs based on Prosperity, YP/Synn, and SYSCO's cost reported data.71
+We examined Prosperity and YP's cost data and determined that our quarterly cost methodology is not warranted.
+Therefore, we have applied our standard methodology of using annual average costs based on respondents' reported data.

-We made adjustments to YP's cost of manufacturing for affiliated purchases of inputs to reflect the highest of transfer price, market price, and supplier's cost of production.72 We calculated YP's G&A and financial ratios based on the 2017 financial statement.73 We also excluded guaranteed income fees from the G&A ratio.74 Because Prosperity purchased some of its hotrolled coil from an affiliated supplier, we have made a major input adjustment to Prosperity's reported COP.75
+We calculated YP's G&A and financial ratios based on the 2018 financial statement.
+We also excluded guaranteed income fees from YP's G&A ratio.
+Because Prosperity purchased some of its hot-rolled coil from an affiliated supplier, we have made a major input adjustment to Prosperity's reported COP.